chkatsaros/wsl-scripts/README.md

 ### Description

 **delete-branches** is a script that deletes all *local* branches except of "master" branch.
-In order to execute it, you will have to be checked-out in "master" branch itself.
+Be careful when using **delete-branches** as it uses force delete to delete branches.

 ### How to execute

-- Checkout at master: <code>git checkout master</code>
-- Execute delete-branches: <code>delete-branches</code>
+- Inside the repository directory: <code>delete-branches</code>

 ## git-merger